ETSU Counseling Program

 The Counseling program is committed to providing quality education.
 Our Community Agency, Higher Education, and School Counseling concentrations are accredited by the Council for Counseling and Related Educational Programs ( CACREP).

 We maintain appropriate faculty to student ratios and do not have large lecture courses.
-We maintain an average of 1:5 ratios in practicum and internship courses and provide supervision directly to our students.
-Students work closely with their advisor and coordinators in planning their program of study.
+Courses are capped at 20 students and many courses have fewer than 20 students.
+We maintain a ratio of 1:6 or fewer in practicum and 1:12 or fewer in internship courses and provide supervision directly to our students.
+Students are also encouraged to work closely with their advisor in planning their program of study.

 Although each of our counseling faculty members have various specialties and interests, the faculty teaches and supervises across concentration areas and focuses on excellence in the preparation of professional counselors regardless of the setting in which they will be employed.
 We are all committed to excellence in teaching, scholarship and service.
 As a whole our faculty continue to provide counseling services to people in the community, supervise professional counselors seeking licensure, consult with local and regional agencies, have active research agendas, and are active in presenting at regional, national, and international venues.
 Please take a look at our faculty on the Meet the Faculty page.